 This course introduces world history from the early modern era to the present.
 Topics include the cultures of Africa, Europe, India, China, Japan, and the Americas.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern world civilizations.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.